antoniom13/documentation/git.md

     git push origin develop

 ## No Nos!
 - Following this Git Flow, there should be no `Merge commits` as part of the history.
-It creates an opaque history and it becomes difficult to read through the history of commits without having to go into individual code commits.
+It creates an opaque history and it becomes difficult to read through the history of commits without having to go into individual files and interpreting what happened.